allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 For our case, there would be too much communication across the network to implement token bucket to get tokens every now and then (even for periods longer than 1s in advance).
-Token bucket would require a constant stream of locked writes (or even CAS'ed if optimized) to a shared counter and coordination for resetting the counter.
+Token bucket would require a constant stream of locked writes (or even CAS’ed if optimized) to a shared counter and coordination for resetting the counter.
 For hundreds of subscriptions it would mean a lot of contention.

 Other implementations [^1] require knowing the number of *incoming requests*.
 Based on that, an algorithm blocks them from proceeding further.
-That's unfortunately a different version of rate limiting.
+That’s unfortunately a different version of rate limiting.

 We aim to deliver every message within a given time period.
-A message can be discarded only after it's TTL (described per subscription) expires.
+A message can be discarded only after it’s TTL (described per subscription) expires.
 Before that, we keep retrying at a fixed interval.
 Each retry means a delivery attempt.
 As can be seen, our case of rate limiting is different than a discarding approach.
 We limit *delivery attempts* (as opposed to *incoming requests*).

-It would be great to know how much there is to consume (in Kafka terms it's the lag for the consumer group's instances), but that's not something that Kafka APIs provide us with easily.
+It would be great to know how much there is to consume (in Kafka terms it’s the lag for the consumer group’s instances), but that’s not something that Kafka APIs provide us with easily.

 Therefore, we needed to come up with a solution that is simple and is based on things we can easily extract at runtime.
-That's why we based the algorithm on the actual delivery rate.
+That’s why we based the algorithm on the actual delivery rate.

 ### Algorithm idea

 #### Setup

-Let's consider an active consumer that's running for a particular subscription.
+Let’s consider an active consumer that’s running for a particular subscription.

 It needs to have a granted upper limit for the local rate limiter of delivery attempts.
-Let's call it `max-rate`.
+Let’s call it `max-rate`.

 At a given moment in time, we can measure how many delivery attempts per second were made.
-If we consider that value with regard to `max-rate`, we get a number between `0` and `1` – let's call it `rate`.
+If we consider that value with regard to `max-rate`, we get a number between `0` and `1` – let’s call it `rate`.

-Now, let's have someone watch all `rate`'s for all consumers handling the subscription and decide how to distribute `subscription-rate-limit` among them.
-Let's call this entity, *the coordinator*.
+Now, let’s have someone watch all `rate`’s for all consumers handling the subscription and decide how to distribute `subscription-rate-limit` among them.
+Let’s call this entity, *the coordinator*.

 At configurable intervals, *the coordinator* runs through all the subscriptions and their respective consumers to recalculate their `max-rate` values.